 - Performs related duties, as required.

-- Good knowledge of budget and purchasing procedures.
+- Good knowledge of asbestos and other hazardous material handling and containment procedures.

 - Physical condition commensurate with the demands of the position.